Copyright for Interior Design: The Essential Guide to Protecting Interior Design Projects

 What is Copyright?

 Copyright is a legal right that shields the creator of an original work from others using it without permission.
-It covers various creations like books, movies, paintings, and even architectural works (like interior architecture).
-This protection kicks in as soon as the work is put into a tangible form, such as on paper, in videos, or as digital files or photos.
+It covers various creative works like books, movies, paintings, and architectural plans (including interior architecture).
+This protection applies automatically the moment the work is put into a tangible form such as paper, video recordings, digital files and photographs.

 Types of interior design works protected by copyright